 Oil up on Iran sanctions but set for weekly decline

-Oil prices rose more than 1 percent on Friday as U.S. sanctions against Iran looked set to tighten supply, but futures remained lower for the week as investors worried that global trade disputes could slow economic growth and hurt demand for energy.
+Crude oil prices rose more than 1.0 percent on Friday as U.S. sanctions against Iran looked set to tighten supply, but futures contracts posted a weekly decline as investors worried that global trade disputes could slow economic growth and hurt demand for energy.

-"It`s not surprising to see a bit of a bounce back here," said Tariq Zahir.
-But he said prices would remain under pressure as U.S. gasoline demand slows going into the fall and refiners shut for maintenance, pushing more crude into storage, said Tariq Zahir, managing member at Tyche Capital in New York.
+Prices are expected to remain under pressure as U.S. gasoline demand slows going into the autumn and refiners shut for maintenance, pushing more crude into storage, said Tariq Zahir, managing member at Tyche Capital in New York.

 "I think it now comes down to the point of what we see in demand numbers."

-Escalating trade disputes between the U.S, China and other countries have dimmed the outlook for economic growth and boosted the dollar, making oil more expensive for consumers using other currencies.
+Escalating trade disputes between the U.S, China and other countries have dimmed the outlook for economic growth and boosted the U.S. dollar, making oil more expensive for consumers using other currencies.

-Major emerging economies including China, India and Turkey have seen their currencies slump.
+Currencies of major emerging economies including China, India and Turkey have slumped.

-Despite these worries, prices got a boost from the introduction of U.S. sanctions against Iran, which from November will include oil exports.
+Despite these worries, prices got a boost from U.S. sanctions against Iran, which from November will affect oil exports from that country.